"Question everything. Learn something. Answer nothing."

 He had his own fire once.
 He wondered, questioned, sought.
 He had direct knowing—moments when truth touched him without intermediary.
 Then he traded it for secondhand certainty.

-Now he parrots what he's been told.
-His insights are borrowed.
+Now he parrots what he's told.
 His convictions are inherited.
 He outsourced his soul to the group and called it humility.
 But it wasn't humility—it was fear.

-This is what happens when a man stops seeking: he doesn't find peace—he finds stagnation.
-He doesn't arrive—he gives up.
-The flame doesn't go out; it gets buried under dogma until he forgets it was ever there.
+When a man stops seeking, what he gets isn't peace—it's stagnation.
+He hasn't arrived anywhere.
+He just quit walking.
+The flame doesn't go out; it gets smothered under dogma until he can't remember it was ever there.

 Somewhere beneath the obedience, the questions are still waiting.
 The flame is still burning.
-He just stopped listening to it.
+He just stopped listening.

 Gifts of the Blind Follower